Kaialogen/Kaialogen/README.md

 # Hi, I'm Kai Constantine 👋

 I'm a Software Engineer with a background in cybersecurity, passionate about building secure, scalable, and user-friendly web applications.
-I specialise in JavaScript, React, Node, and modern web technologies to create intuitive web experiences.
+I specialise in JavaScript, React, Next, Node, and modern web technologies to create intuitive web experiences.

-I'm currently on the look out for a role in backend web development, ideally writing JS, Python or Go.
+I'm currently on the look out for a role in backend web development (but open to frontend and fullstack development), ideally writing JS, TS or Python.
 If you're hiring, let's chat!

 - 🎓 Graduate from the University of Warwick
 - 🔨 Building web apps, web servers, tools, and command-line utilities